GillesBouissac/agentcluster/README.md

 * [pyasn1][pyasn1-pypi] 0.1.7 or later.
 * [pysnmp][pysnmp-pypi] 4.2.4 or later,

+This one is only mandatory if you want the agent process name to appear with the agent name in the system:

+* [setproctitle][setproctitle-pypi] 1.1.8 or later.

 Most of the time, installation of these libraries is straightforward: uncompress the archives then in each uncompressed directory run:

     python setup.py install